kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-09-23-amazon-annual-report-financial-overview-and-analysis.md

 Amazon currently **has around 60 000 trucks, truck trailers, and vans** and ordered another [100 000 electric vans](https://www.wsj.com/articles/amazon-to-add-100-000-electric-vehicles-as-part-of-climate-pledge-11568914649){:target="_blank"} from Rivina.
 Since it will take Rivian until 2022 to deliver first 10 000 vans, Amazon ordered also [1800 electric vans](https://www.cnbc.com/2020/08/28/amazon-orders-1800-electric-vans-from-mercedes-for-deliveries.html){:target="_blank"} from Mercedes.

-Amazon also runs the **Flex program**, which connects drivers with Amazon similarly to how Uber or Lyft connects drivers with passengers.
+Amazon also runs the **[Flex program](https://flex.amazon.com/)**, which connects drivers with Amazon similarly to how Uber or Lyft connects drivers with passengers.

-The result of all this focus on its own delivery capabilities will be billions of dollars of savings as the company, thanks to its size, can do delivery more cheaply internally and with tighter integration with  its fulfillment center.
+The result of all this focus on its own delivery capabilities will be billions of dollars of savings as the company, thanks to its size, can do delivery more cheaply internally and with tighter integration with  its fulfillment centers.
 In time, Amazon will be able to push delivery times even further.

 Amazon also prepares for the future thanks to its **acquisition of ZOOX**, which is a company working on **autonomous driving technology**, and Amazon is also actively testing its **drone delivery services.**

-**Amazingly, Amazon is already 4th larges delivery company in the US and delivered around [half of its packages](https://www.cnbc.com/2019/12/12/analyst-amazon-delivering-nearly-half-its-packages-instead-of-ups-fedex.html){:target=" _blank"} in 2019.**
+**Amazingly, Amazon is already the 4th largest delivery company in the US and delivered around [half of its packages](https://www.cnbc.com/2019/12/12/analyst-amazon-delivering-nearly-half-its-packages-instead-of-ups-fedex.html){:target=" _blank"} in 2019.**

 ### Fulfillment Expenses